 - Where can I get more information about Praxis II tests?

 Select the test name to view and download test preparation (both free and priced) information.
 Information includes test specifications, sample questions and test-taking strategies.

 - Where can I get The Praxis Series Information Bulletin?

 - How long will my scores be available from The Praxis Series?

-Scores are posted online on the score reporting release dates, approximately four weeks after the test date and are available for 45 days once posted.
-Beginning in September, the window will extend to one year.
+Scores are posted online on the score reporting release dates, approximately four weeks after the test date and are available for one year once posted.
 If you have not dowloaded your score report by the time the window ends, you will be charged a service fee of $40 to obtain an additional copy of your scores.
 There is also a service fee of $40 to send score reports to an additional score recipient.
 Please consult The Praxis Series™ Information Bulletin for score report release dates for each test.
 Your score(s) will remain on file for ten years.

 Visit The Praxis Series Frequently Asked Questions page for more information.

 Currently, higher education institutions do not automatically receive a copy of your scores.
 You must provide an official copy of your score reports to the higher education institution for the purposes of program admission or residency certification.

 As more Washington educators take the Washington Educators Skills Test-Basic (WEST-B) or the Praxis II assessments, the Professional Educator Standards Board (PESB) urges them to save their score reports and store them in the same manner as their certificate or transcripts.
 The score reports are important documents that educators may need continuously throughout their careers to produce evidence of having successfully passed a basic skills and/or a content knowledge assessment.

 Washington educators should not expect colleges/universities or the Certification Office to provide a copy of their score reports.
 If a Praxis II score report is lost or misplaced, an additional copy can be obtained for a fee.
 Go to Praxis Scores Overview to locate score ordering and sending information.